 - Apply sound science and engineering principles to impact the field of biomedical sciences in a socially and ethically responsible manner.

 - Will meet the changing needs of the profession through lifelong learning.

-The Biomedical Engineering Program has established 13 educational outcomes in support of our department objectives.
+The Biomedical Engineering Program has established the following educational outcomes in support of the educational objectives of our department.
 Accordingly, students graduating from the Biomedical Engineering Program will demonstrate:

-- An ability to address the problems associated with the interaction between living and non-living materials and systems (program criteria).
+- An ability to address the problems associated with the interaction between living and non-living materials and systems.